Near Real-time Full-wave Inverse Design of Electromagnetic Devices: Results

 Substrate-integrated waveguides (SIWs) comprise a planar substrate enclosed by metal cladding and side walls formed by vias.
 Owing to their compatibility with printed circuit board fabrication processes, SIWs have attracted considerable interest~\cite{uchimura_development_1998,deslandes_accurate_2006,deslandes_integrated_2001,lee_v-band_2006,elsawaf_concurrent_2023}.
 The fundamental mode is typically excited with a tapered transition from a microstrip feed to the SIW.
 For compactness, it is desirable to decrease the length of the transition, but this often yields decreased performance.
 We design a taperless transition from a 50$\Omega$-impedance transmission line to a broadband SIW.
 The length of the optimization region is more than 4x shorter than the length of a linear taper required to achieve comparable bandwidth, as in~\cite{elsawaf_concurrent_2023}.
 Optimization is performed to minimize the insertion loss over the bandwidth of interest.
 The fabricated waveguide section with transitions and the simulated and measured $S_{11}$ and $S_{21}$ are shown in Fig. \ref{fig:siw}, demonstrating a wide 10dB return-loss bandwidth of approximately 7.7GHz.
+As with the preceding SBA design, minor differences between the simulated (with feed connector) and the measured results are visible.
+The discrepancy likely arises from uncertainties and variations in fabrication and material properties, such as permittivity, substrate losses, substrate thickness, and surface roughness of the metallization, as well as imperfections associated with the measurement setup and instrumentation.